Jigyasa-G/WDP_GreenTech/workshop/README.md

 - Basic knowledge of [Python](https://www.python.org/downloads/).

-## Milestone 1: Machine Learning and Regresion Models.
+## Milestone 1: Machine Learning and Regression Models.

 ### Machine Learning
 Machine learning is the foundation of most AI solutions, using math and statistics to build predictive models for unknown values.